 - 2 Tablespoons finely diced preserved or fermented lemons (optional)

 - ¼ teaspoon Baharat spice pumpkin pie spice, or a mix of cumin, cinnamon, nutmeg, and black pepper

-- Sweat the garlic in the oil until golden in the oil, then add the onion and cook for 10-15 minutes or until tender.
+- Sweat the garlic in the oil until golden in the oil, then add the green onion and cook for 5 minutes or until tender.

 - Toss the garlic and onion with the remaining stuffing ingredients including the soaked rice.
 Season to taste with salt and mix well (start with ½ teaspoon salt). taste a bit of the filling and check the seasoning, adjust as needed, then mix again.
 The mixture should be heavily seasoned since it will be served cold.

-- Cut into 1 inch rounds and serve as a snack, appetizer, or part of a mezze platter.
-They’re great with sunflower nut and seed sauces like tahini sauce, or eaten by themselves as part of a mezze.
+- Cut the grape leaves into 1 inch rounds and serve as a snack, appetizer, or part of a mezze platter.
+They’re great with seed sauces like tahini sauce, or the traditional avgolemono sauce made with eggs and lemon juice.